grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 ![<Flame graph>](/media/docs/grafana/panels-visualizations/flamegraph/screenshot-flamegraph-10.1-flamegraph.png)

-Grayed-out sections are a set of functions that represent a relatively small value and were collapsed together into one section for performance reasons.
+Grayed-out sections are a set of functions that represent a relatively small value and they've been collapsed together into one section for performance reasons.

 {{< figure src="/media/docs/grafana/panels-visualizations/flamegraph/screenshot-flamegraph-10.1-tooltip.png" max-width="500px" caption="Hover tooltip" >}}

-You can hover over a specific function to view a tooltip that shows you what the additional data about that function, like function's value, function's % of total value, and the number of samples with that function.
+You can hover over a specific function to view a tooltip that shows you additional data about that function, like the function's value, percentage of total value, and the number of samples with that function.

-### Dropdown actions
+### Drop-down actions

 {{< figure src="/media/docs/grafana/panels-visualizations/flamegraph/screenshot-flamegraph-10.1-dropdown.png" max-width="500px" caption="Dropdown actions" >}}